 Tennis Elbow is a common cause of elbow pain.
 Despite its name – you don’t have to play tennis to suffer from it.
 Although it’s true that tennis players and other “racquet sports” players are prone to this injury, other activities, both at home and at work can trigger tennis elbow and cause you to say “my elbow hurts”.
 Read on to learn the causes, symptoms and treatment for Tennis Elbow.

 Tennis elbow is typically caused by the overuse of your arm, forearm, and hand muscles.
 It occurs when you injure the area where the muscles and tendons of your forearm attach to the outside bony area of your elbow.
 Most of the time, the pain comes on gradually – making it difficult to pinpoint the cause.
 Occasionally a specific activity may cause it, such as shoveling heavy snow, or tackling a home renovation project.
 Other activities like overdoing it in your garden pulling weeds and digging, a long game of horseshoes or using a chainsaw for a long period of time can also cause symptoms to appear.

 Depending on the severity of your injury and the length of time you’ve had symptoms, your pain may feel like a constant ache in your elbow area, or may occur only with activities that involve reaching, grasping, or lifting.
 Usually the pain is worse when lifting with the elbows straight, for example, reaching into the refrigerator and pulling out a jug of milk.
 Sometimes a catching sensation may be felt when you move your elbow, and sometimes moving your wrist and elbow through its full range of motion may be uncomfortable.

-Looking for More Information on the 3pp Elbow Wrap for Tennis Elbow?
+Looking for More Information on Braces for Tennis Elbow?

 Click on the image below